Corey Seager Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Marlins' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 119 home runs (1.1 per game), the seventh-fewest in baseball.
+- Marlins pitchers combine to allow the ninth-fewest home runs in baseball (122 total, 1.1 per game).

+- Soriano will take the mound to start for the Marlins, his first this season.

+- The 24-year-old righty pitched in relief in his most recent outing this season, one of 11 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.